Metabolism associated fatty liver disease (NAFLD/MASLD)

 2. Medications

-For people who have NAFLD and Diabetes, there are certain medications that can help treat both your Diabetes and NAFLD.
+For people who have MASLD and Diabetes, there are certain medications that can help treat both your Diabetes and MASLD.
 You should talk to your doctor to find out if this is right for you.

 3. Clinical Trials

-One way that people with NAFLD can help is by getting involved in Clinical Trials which study new treatment options for NAFLD.
-For more information on Clinical Trials currently available click here, or speak to your doctor.
+One way that people with MASLD can help is by getting involved in Clinical Trials which study new treatment options for MASLD.
+For more information on Clinical Trials currently available speak to your specialist.

 Who will oversee my medical care?

-You will have the most important role in your management of NAFLD as diet, increased physical activity, exercise, lifestyle improvements, and a determined spirit make all the difference in improving your liver’s health and preventing worsening of NAFLD.
+You will have the most important role in your management of MASLD as diet, increased physical activity, exercise, lifestyle improvements, and perseverance make all the difference in improving your liver’s health and preventing worsening of MASLD.

-In early NAFLD, your family doctor may be involved in routine health checks as well as performing blood tests to monitor your liver.
-As you may not experience any symptoms with early NAFLD, your family doctor can ensure that you do no develop complications from NAFLD, as well as request screening every 3 years for advanced liver fibrosis.
+In early MASLD, your family doctor may be involved in routine health checks as well as performing blood tests to monitor your liver.
+As you may not experience any symptoms with early MASLD, your family doctor can ensure that you do no develop complications from MASLD, as well as request screening every 3 years for advanced liver fibrosis.